ricard-alcaraz/webpage/src/content/blog/2025-09-03-whyfind-hack-the-box.md

 ## Q10: What was the last thing they downloaded before leaving the café?

-Following the history we can see that at the end they downloaded the other browser, the setup `.exe` of this browser is the answer to the question.
+Following the history we can see that at the end they downloaded another browser, the setup `.exe` of this browser is the answer to the question, you can find it in the `History` database on the table `downloads`.

 <details>
   <summary>Click to reveal the answer</summary>